Tuttotorna/OMNIA/README.md

 ## What OMNIA is

-OMNIA is a deterministic post-hoc structural measurement core with a bounded gate output layer.
+OMNIA is a bounded post-hoc structural measurement core.

-Its task is to detect structural fragility in outputs that may appear acceptable on the surface, measure whether structural continuation remains admissible under controlled transformations, and convert the result into a bounded operational gate output.
+Its task is to measure whether an output remains structurally admissible under controlled transformations and convert that measurement into a bounded gate result.

 OMNIA operates after inference.

 It does not:

-- interpret meaning
+- interpret semantics
 - replace reasoning
+- train a model
 - optimize a model
-- train a model
-- act as a semantic judge
+- act as a truth oracle
-- function as a truth oracle
+- function as an autonomous decision-maker

 OMNIA measures structure only.